EOLabAotearoa/EO-Lab-Aotearoa/README.md

-Our strategy follows the **‘open core’ business model**, where free services grow capacity, while commercial users contribute to the ecosystem's sustainability.
+We will seek to follow the **‘open core’ model**, where free services grow capacity, while commercial users contribute to the ecosystem's sustainability.

 ---